ADGEfficiency/energy-py/readme.md

 Dispatch of price responsive demand side flexibility - [energy_py](https://github.com/ADGEfficiency/energy_py/tree/dev/energy_py/envs/flex)

 Flexible asset is a chiller system, with an action space of the return temperature setpoint.
+An increased setpoint will reduce demand, decreased will increase demand.